Jalapeño creamed corn

 After my visit to Killen’s I went to visit a friend, and when I told her where I’d been the first thing she said was, “Did you try the creamed corn?”
 Then two weeks later, when I was back in New York, another person who’d eaten there said the same thing.
 Clearly, Killen’s much-lauded creamed corn merited investigation so I could cook something similar in my own kitchen.

-So after my changes, was my jalapeño creamed corn the same dish I ate in Pearland?
+So after my changes, was my jalapeño cream corn recipe the same side dish I ate in Pearland?
 Not really, but this wasn’t a bad thing—the dish I made was just different.
 I chalk that up to not using the best corn at the height of the season, and look forward to making it his exact way next summer.

 That said, I dare anyone to stop taking bites of this jalapeño creamed corn, as it’s a star in it’s own right.
 And because it can be made with frozen corn as well, this is a creamed corn I know you’ll enjoy year round.